Marie Roze

 Marie Roze (born Marie Hippolyte Ponsin; 2 March 1846 in Paris – 2 June 1926 in Paris), was a French operatic soprano.

 Early years

-She was born in Paris.
+Roze was born in Paris.
 At the age of 12, she was sent from France to be educated in England for two years.
 She then moved back across the Channel to study with Mocker and Auber at the Paris Conservatoire, where she received the first prize in singing in 1865.

 Early career

 That same year, at the age of 16, she made her debut at the Opéra-Comique.
 Her success there led to engagements with the Paris Opéra.
 Bizet wrote the opera Carmen with Marie Roze in mind, but she refused to create the role because she felt it too "scabrous".
 In early 1875 she sang in Elijah with George Bentham, Antoinette Sterling and Myron W. Whitney at the Royal Albert Hall.

 Career

 From 1876 she worked with the Carl Rosa Opera Company during their UK tours and in Scotland over a ten-year period.
 She sang more than a dozen roles ranging from Carmen and Manon to Marguerite.

 In 1877, she was engaged by the Max Strakosch Opera Company and made her American debut on 8 January 1878 in Philadelphia as Leonora in Donizetti's La favorita.

 She later toured the United States with the Carl Rosa Opera Company from 1883 to 1889 and was particularly noted for her interpretation of the title role Bizet's Carmen.
 In 1890, she set up a music school and taught singing in Paris.
 She made her farewell tour in 1894.